port949/doorways/site/content/blog/silestone-vs-granite-countertops.md

 Granite prices will range between $100 and $250 per square foot, and the premium or designer grades are more expensive.
 Granite will very likely cost you more than Silestone, depending on the grade of material you choose, but you could consider closeout or clearance grades if you need lower prices.
 Clearance grade granite usually has less veining and plainer colors, but often still very beautiful.
 It creates a great, understated look.

+## Conclusion

 When deciding which type of countertop will be best for your home, consider the kind of look you wish to create and the level of durability required.
 While it is often agreed that granite is the more attractive of the two, Silestone is considered as a tougher, more stain-resilient material.

 Granite, however, is fantastically resilient to heat.
 Perhaps it is unfair to say that granite is more beautiful, because beauty is in the eye of the beholder.
 The colors and textures available in Silestone may just prove to be more to your liking than what nature can offer in granite, although in general, many options are available for both types of material.

+What type of kitchen countertops are you leaning toward: granite or silestone?

+Let us know by leaving a comment below right now.